jamesshore/quixote/README.md

 Or download [dist/quixote.js](dist/quixote.js).

-Quixote must be run in a browser.
-It's meant to be used with test frameworks such as [Karma](http://karma-runner.github.io), [Mocha](http://visionmedia.github.io/mocha/), or [Jasmine](http://jasmine.github.io/).

 Quixote is a UMD module.
 If you just load the file using a `<script>` tag, it will be available via the global variable `quixote`.
-You can also require it using a module loader such as Browserify or Require.js.

-For a skeleton project to copy and extend, see [@bjornicus' example](https://github.com/bjornicus/tddcss).
+## Usage

 ## Example